Close Menu

 Alongside the motor, the battery is arguably a critical (and maybe the most expensive) component of your ride, even with modern improvements and price drops.

-Whether you’re powering the motor, controller, or lighting system, picking the correct power source ensures a smooth and efficient ride.
+Whether you’re powering the motor, controller, or lighting system, choosing the right power source ensures a smooth, efficient ride.

 This quick snippet video has some important tips on care and long-term storage.